AmpersandTarski/documentation/installation/installation.md

 ##Other software you will need
 * In order to generate PDF files that contain your functional specification, you need a LaTex compiler.
 We recomend [MiKTeX](http://miktex.org/).
 Make sure to run [the update wizard](http://miktex.org/howto/update-miktex)!
 * All graphical output is created using [GraphViz](http://www.graphviz.org/).
 You need to install it.
-Make sure dot and neato are in your path.
+Make sure *dot* and *neato* are in your path.

-*
+* In order to run prototypes, you need a database and a web server.
+We suggest [XAMPP](https://www.apachefriends.org/download.html) which is both popular and easy to install.

 ## Configuration